 For reservations call 020 3960 9109, email firstname.lastname@example.org, or use the booking form below.

 We have a choice of charming spaces available, whether you’re organising a family celebration, a corporate function or a hero’s return.
-On the second floor, there are two beautifully appointed private dining rooms – one small, one medium-sized.
+Opening later this summer, we have two beautifully appointed private dining rooms – one small, one medium-sized - on the second floor.
 For larger functions, including wedding receptions, the first floor dining room is a perfect setting.
 In the warmer months, our garden is also available for dining and drinks.

 Choose from our sample menus, or we can design something exactly to your liking — it could be a Champagne and canapé reception, a wine tasting, or any other idea you care to discuss with us.
 For a private viewing or to discuss dates, please contact us on 020 3960 9109 or email@example.com.